buggyrace/buggy-race-about/docs/running/database-backup.md

 schedule nightly backups of the _whole_ PostgreSQL database.
 See [Heroku's backup documentation](https://devcenter.heroku.com/articles/heroku-postgres-backups).

-You'll need to know the name of your app and possibly that of its database too (`APP_NAME` and `DATABASE_ID` in the examples below).
-The app name is clearly displayed when you log into your Heroku account.
-The database ID is shown as the name of the Heroku PostgreSQL "Add-on", and will look something like `postrgresql-banana-123`.
+You'll need to know the name of your app (shown as `<APP_NAME>` in the example commands here).
+The app name is clearly displayed when you log into your Heroku account on the web interface, but you can also find it with the Heroku command line command `heroku apps`.

-If you don't provide a database ID, Heroku should use your app's default database by inspecting the `DATABASE_URL` you're using.
+Heroku gives each of its databases an ID — they look something like `postrgresql-banana-123` (you can find them through the web interface when you look at your app's "add-ons").
+But if you use `DATABASE_URL` you probably won't need it.

+{: .note}
+Heroku's command line can helpfully use your app's database `DATABASE_URL` setting to identify the database.
+Note that in the commands, this really is the **literal string** "`DATABASE_URL`", which Heroku will map to the value it's assigned to your app up at their end.

 To schedule nightly backups (e.g., at 3am every night in the UK), do this:

 ```
-heroku pg:backups:schedule DATABASE_ID --at "03:00 Europe/London" --app APP_NAME
+heroku pg:backups:schedule DATABASE_URL --at "03:00 Europe/London" --app <APP_NAME>
-Scheduling automatic daily backups of DATABASE_ID at 03:00 Europe/London... done
+Scheduling automatic daily backups of <database> at 03:00 Europe/London... done
 ```

 To get information on the backups you've got:

-    heroku pg:backups --app APP_NAME
+    heroku pg:backups --app <APP_NAME>

 To download the latest backup:

-    heroku pg:backups:download --app APP_NAME
+    heroku pg:backups:download --app <APP_NAME>

 The file this pulls down is in PostgreSQL's binary dump format.
 You can convert it into SQL text (such as an SQL file) using